daniestevez/gr-satellites/README.md

     1k2 GMSK telemetry in the 70cm band.
 It uses the GomSpace NanoCom AX100 transceiver in ASM+Golay mode.
 This uses a CCSDS scrambler and a (255,223) Reed-Solomon code.
 You must use FM mode to receive this satellite (437.300 MHz).
+    1KUNS-PF transmits JPEG images from an onboard camera.
+This decoder includes an image decoder which shows the images in real time using feh.
   * `sat_3cat2`
     [3CAT-2](https://nanosatlab.upc.edu/en/missions-and-projects/3cat-2) *(inactive)*,
     which